Circuit de Wallonie: Riley Sheehan surges from reduced bunch for first victory in three seasons

 Riley Sheehan (NSN Development Team) won the reduced bunch sprint at Circuit de Wallonie for his first victory in three years.

-The 25-year-old US rider launched his acceleration on the slightly uphill finish from fifth position and had time to glance back before the line to see rivals several bike lengths behind.
+The 25-year-old US rider launched his acceleration on the slightly uphill finish, coming from fifth position in a final corner.
+He then had time to glance back before the line to see rivals several bike lengths behind.
 Gerben Thijssen (Alpecin-Premier Tech) went second and Joren Bloem (Unibet Rose Rockets) took third.

 Sheehan last won at 2023 Paris-Tours, riding his first season with the squad when it was at the ProTour level.